 - Build Script (Ant/Maven, etc.)

-- Type “java -jar hudson-3.0.1.war –httpPort=8099” to start the initial setup on the Hudson Dashboard.
+- Type “java -jar hudson-3.0.1.war –httpPort=8099” to initiate the primary setup on the Hudson Dashboard.

 Hudson Configuration